 DWI Administrative Hearing Lawyer Ste.
 Genevieve, MO.
-If you have been arrested for DWI/DUI near Ste.
-Genevieve, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Ste.
+Genevieve, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Ste.
+Genevieve, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-Time is critical—you have just 15 days from your arrest to request a hearing.
-Don’t delay.
-Protect your driving privileges in Ste.
-Genevieve, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
-Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Ste.
-Genevieve, MO DWI/DUI defense attorneys build a powerful defense for your case.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Ste.
+Genevieve, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Ste.
+Genevieve, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Ste.
+Genevieve, MO.

 Ste.
 Genevieve, MO DWI Administrative Hearings: What You Need to Know